aces/Loris/SQL/modelisationStandard.md

 #### Field Ordering

 - The primary key is always in the first field.
-- Fix size fields are to be positioned before variable size fields.
+- The foreign key field(s) follow the primary key.
-  1 Numeric, Date, Char
+- Other indexed fields (Unique and Index key) are after the primary and foreign key if present.
+Fields part of a composite key should be position together as much as possible.
-  2 Varchar (indexed field first)
+- Other fields are after.
-  3 Text, Json
+- Text, Json and Blob are the last fields in that order when present.
-  4 Blob
+- Mandatory fields should generally be place before optional fields
-- Mandatory fields should generally be place before optional fields of the same type.
+- Within each section, it recommended but not an obligation that fix size fields are to be positioned before variable size fields (Numeric, Date and Char before Varchar).

 ### Constraints